tomaszkubat/terraform/gcp/bq-dataset/README.md

 ## Configuration

-The minimal configuration for dataset is `dataset/meta.json` file which contains the dataset configuration - by adding the `dataset/meta.json` file only you are allowed to create an empty dataset, without any content (tables, views, etc.)
+The minimal configuration for dataset is `dataset/meta/dataset.json` file which contains the dataset configuration - by adding the `dataset/meta/dataset.json` file only you are allowed to create an empty dataset, without any content (tables, views, etc.)

 ```
 dataset_config_dir
 └───dataset
+│   └───meta
-|   └───meta.json <REQUIRED>
+|       └───dataset.json <REQUIRED>
 └───tables
 │   └───meta
 │   |   │   table1.json